 Also, ask your SEO team for insights.
 What are the latest Google trends and hot topics that relate to your target audience?
 What search intent is driving leads to your website?
 What interesting topics are your competitors covering that you could write about in a unique way?

-Using your buyer personas, map out what kind of customer journey they’ll take with your brand.
-The sales funnel covers the:
+Take the buyer personas you’ve created and map out what kind of customer journey they’ll take with your brand.
+The sales funnel covers the following:

 - Awareness stage

 - Decision stage

 At each stage in the customer journey, write out questions the customer might be asking or their considerations.
 What information would help move them to the next part of the journey?